kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 By default, MicroOS gets upgraded automatically on each node, and reboot safely via [Kured](https://github.com/weaveworks/kured) installed in the cluster.

-As for k3s it is also automatically upgrades thanks to Rancher's <https://github.com/rancher/system-upgrade-controller>.
+As for k3s it is also automatically upgrades thanks to Rancher's [system upgrade controller](https://github.com/rancher/system-upgrade-controller).
 By default it follows the k3s `stable` channel, but you can also change to `latest` one if needed, or specify a target version to upgrade to via the upgrade plan.
 You can copy and modify the one in the templates for that!
 More on the subject in [k3s upgrades basic](https://rancher.com/docs/k3s/latest/en/upgrades/basic/).

 _If you wish to turn off automatic MicroOS upgrades on a specific node, you need to ssh into it and issue the following command:_